ONSdigital/dp-publishing-tests/README.md

 ### Configuration

-The following environment variables are available when running the Go server.
+The following environment variables are available when running the tests:

 \* = Required to run tests